Home > Resources > Board-ordered supervision

 Board-ordered supervision means supervision ordered by the Board (or the Registrar as the Board’s delegate) or the Tribunal which has an educative/practice improvement element such as a competence programme or return to practice programme.

 The following three modules provide advice and information for practitioners who are supervising a Board-ordered supervision.
-These clips should be watched alongside the supporting documents before beginning Board Ordered Supervision.
-If you have any questions, please contact the Professional Advisors.
+These clips should be watched alongside the supporting documents before beginning Board-ordered supervision.
+If you have any questions, please contact our Professional Advisors.

 Guidelines